sigp/lighthouse/book/src/advanced_networking.md

 - On Linux: open a terminal and run `ip route | grep default`, the result should look something similar to `default via 192.168.50.1 dev wlp2s0 proto dhcp metric 600`.
 The `192.168.50.1` is your router management default gateway IP.
 - On MacOS: open a terminal and run `netstat -nr|grep default` and it should return the default gateway IP.
 - On Windows: open a command prompt and run `ipconfig` and look for the `Default Gateway` which will show you the gateway IP.

-The default gateway IP is usually something like 192.168.X.X.
-Once you obtain the IP, entering it to a web browser should lead you to the router management page.
+  The default gateway IP usually looks like 192.168.X.X.
+Once you obtain the IP, enter it to a web browser and it will lead you to the router management page.

 2. Login to the router management page.
 The login credentials are usually available in the manual or the router, or it can be found on a sticker underneath the router.
 You can also try the login credentials for some common router brands listed [here](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/).